soundpress/RulesOfNYC/docs/c19/index.rst

       (i) JFK – Manhattan Rate – Taxicab Drivers must be allowed to select Rate 2 inside of Manhattan or JFK Airport but be prevented from selecting Rate 2 otherwise.
 Street Hail Livery Drivers must be prevented from selecting Rate 2.

-      (ii) Nassau and Westchester Counties - rivers must not be allowed to select Rate 4 outside of Nassau and Westchester Counties.
+      (ii) Nassau and Westchester Counties - Drivers must not be allowed to select Rate 4 outside of Nassau and Westchester Counties.

    (4) The Technology System must allow the Driver to enter a toll in all of the following ways: